Pre-K Printable Fun

 Community Member Sheena W. of Building Blocks Family Childcare submitted this idea.

-She invited her students to create a chick using two yellow circle cutouts, googly eyes, craft materials, and their handprints.
+She invited her students to create a chick using two yellow circle cutouts, googly eyes, craft materials, and their hand prints.

 Experiment with Colors while Dying Eggs